shubhendu0502/simple-java-project/README.md

 # Simple Java Project
 This is a demo project that you can use with [Buddy Continuous Deployment](https://buddy.works).
-Adding this edit to check webhook
+Adding this edit to check webhook snother chaange